 Weeping upright cultivars usually don’t show much weeping for many years but eventually will do so .
 You should take that into consideration when making your decision .
 This is especially true in tight planting areas with other plants wanting a lot of sun.
 But there are some newer very nice both red and green cultivars that are weeping but conical and grow taller but stay tight .. these are a true delight for those with less open spaces

 Dissectums also called lace leaf and cut leaf Jms are a funny bunch .
-There are a bare few upright types , basically the Sierryu and some other wannabes that don’t quite measure up as far as I am concerned but are “more” upright and have a more open branching structure.
+There are a rare few upright types , basically only the Sieryu (and some other wannabes that don’t quite measure up as far as I am concerned but are “more” upright and have a more open branching structure).
 Most Dissectums will get much bigger than you expect and even the smaller ones will spread out .
 So planting them is tricky if you are thinking of using them to just fill in between some other plants.
 They also tend to be thicker around here even more so than many upright at least when they are new to their planted environment .
 Some will be better for closer placement than others because of their “more upright” stance , and their less thick leafing with and more open branch structure.
 Staking younger dissectums is usually best so you don’t get a low rangy tree. and of course Dissectums can also be easily trimmed .
 High grafted Dissectums IMHO are horrible ..
 Lazy growers do so because they would otherwize havre to stake and they get a bigger tree faster .. some are even grafted at three feet with 6″ of actual cultivar ion top … HIDEOUS .
 99.0% of all Davidsan cultivars are low grafted under * ” a few a bit higher and some lower.
 DO NOT buy high grafted dissectums especially red ones .
 Other than their odd look most are grafted on green acer palmatum root stock so you see a red and green trunk ..
 In a recent trip to the St. Louis Botanical gardens rich with older Jms .
 I saw with such horror badly high grafted trees that looked perverted … The bad grafts stuck out like like a bad wig(rug)

 The hardiest type of Palmatum is by far the linaerilobums ( bamboo type leaves) in my experience.
 Why this is so is hard to figure but I have found this basically true with most if not all green and red Linearilobums cultivars ..
-This may differ for others But I have yet to loose one to any winter.. they seem to take wetness , cold wind very well .
+This may differ for others But I have yet to lose one to any winter.. they seem to take wetness , cold wind very well .
 Sun hardiness does vary greatly with these bamboo type leaves with some untouched but others crispy by mid summer.

 Ones thing to always remember, Japanese Maples , like all trees are a natural living plant … they will never be perfect and all have quirks .
 That’s what makes them so cool .
 Many folks have a hard time with this because under perfect conditions ( usually spring ) they are stunning. .. but not always and not all season .
 My favorite statement to those annoyingly anal folks is simple .
 If you want a perfect tree go on ebay and buy a plastic one.
 Go the “pink flamingo” route.
 And I hope you find a way to enjoy our exceedingly imperfect world , Japanese maples included …